Notabela/Capstone-Fall-2017/README.md

 https://github.com/Notabela/Lie_to_me

 All of our presentations and research material can be found at the link below:

 https://drive.google.com/open?id=13uXmD4sRa6-V3yXvP71MtuWEeBsLyqjF

-Where we will be organizing our tasks.
+Our tasks are organized on trello.
 You can check and see our progress here:

 https://trello.com/b/OrsvFPzi/deception-detection